 The symptoms of asthma often do not become manifest until a few hours have passed and they are aggravated by physical effort.

-Anyone who has shown symptoms of asthma due to this substance should never again come into contact with this substance.
+Anyone who has shown symptoms of asthma due to this substance should avoid all further contact.

 See Also: Toxicological Abbreviations